 We willingly posed for a gazillion more photos with visitors from across the globe.
 I mean, the tourists looked so happy to see us we were quite pleased to oblige.
 A man from Madrid, Spain asked me “How do you do it?”
 I replied, “How do I do what?”
 He wanted to know how I put outfits together that brought people such joy.
 What a complement!
 And that is exactly why I do what I do.

 After a blissful repeat visit to “The Love of Ganesha,” we stopped for a light lunch as we slowly made our way back to where we first entered the Fair.
 (Oh, and I heard some fab music I thought was being played from a loudspeaker Not!
 They were live.
 I knew the music was from “It’s a Beautiful Day.”
 This was a famous San Francisco 60’s band who recorded the amazing song “White Bird.”)
 Leaning against a fence were the newbies from the South Bay.
 It was sooo exhausting for them to smile almost non-stop for camera toting tourists, they had to stop and “relax” in a couple of Haight Street watering holes.

 They were well-watered by the time we arrived and feeling groovy.
 The couple had not seen their 20 year old son in over 2 ½ hours.
 What… They had a son?
 Oh yeah, he was tall, blond and wearing a Viking horns hat.

 Uh-huh.
 It was time for us to go home to Hayward.
 They might see us at Jerry Day in August.
 Uh-huh.
 Hope they got their kid back.
 See you next year at the Haight/Ashbury Street Fair.

-Peace, love, laughter & respect for all,
+Peace, love, joy, laughter & feeling groovy,